top of page

 Implementation Timeline

-October 2025 – July 2026
+October 2025 – October 2026

 Expected Outcomes

-• Improved dietary diversity in targeted communities
+• Improved dietary diversity and nutrition awareness in targeted communities

 Contact